Gettysburg Emergency Veterinarians

 If you think your pet is experiencing a medical emergency please contact us immediately.
 From injuries such as lacerations to broken bones to respiratory distress, we are ready to handle any medical emergency during normal business hours.

 Our state-of-the-art diagnostic equipment and our in-house laboratory services enable us to diagnose your pet’s problem and begin appropriate care as quickly as possible.
-Remember, you know your pet better than anyone else and shouldn’t hesitate to call if you have any concerns with their health.
+Remember, you know your pet better than anyone else and shouldn’t hesitate to call our Gettysburg emergency veterinarians if you have any concerns with their health.

 If you notice your pet experiencing any one of these medical conditions you should contact us immediately: